Slushi-Github/Redmi_Note_12S_Assets/README.md

 After the reboot, you are already in OrangeFox recovery! but... you don't have access to your HyperOS, because we overwrote the boot partition, relax, here is the next step:
 Find the bootOriginal.img that you saved on your SD, and flash that bootOriginal.img to your boot partition, **BUT, DON'T RESET**, you should still be in OrangeFox recovery, which is loaded in your memory.
-In the bottom bar, go to the last option, i.e., [Menu], you should see an option called ``Flash current OrangeFox``, go to that option and use it, it will flash the OrangeFox you have in memory, in the original boot partition of your Redmi Note 12S.
+In the bottom bar, go to the last option, [Menu],

+you should see an option called ``Flash current OrangeFox``, go to that option and use it, it will flash the OrangeFox you have in memory, in the original boot partition of your Redmi Note 12S.
 Now you can reboot and get back to your HyperOS.